-The owner and her boyfriend had lived in there two-bed flat for just over a year, and it's the perfect location for them.
-The downside was that the interior needed updating, including the living room, which had stained and dirty walls, ceilings with peeling wallpaper and stained carpets.
+The owner and her boyfriend had lived in their two-bed flat for just over a year, and it's the perfect location for them.
+The downside was that the interior needed majorly updating.

+Priority was the living room idea, which had stained and dirty walls, ceilings with peeling wallpaper and stained carpets.
 They also needed to redo the fireplace, and maybe build some cabinets and shelving on either side of it.

 They began by sanding down all the walls, removing the old carpet and stripping the textured wallpaper from the ceiling.
-'We wanted a neutral wall colour and chose Farrow & Ball's Dimpse, as it went so well with the coastal scheme we wanted.'
+'We wanted a neutral wall colour and chose Farrow & Ball's Dimpse, as it went so well with the coastal living room scheme we wanted.'

 The wooden fireplace didn't work with their new scheme, so they decided to paint it white, which made a huge difference.
 Builders fitted cabinets on either side of the fireplace, along with shelving, which gave them some much-needed storage and a place to display books and mementos.

 'We did have a slight issue though as we'd asked them to tile the fireplace surround using real marble tiles, but came home to see they had tiled it with marble-effect plastic tiles instead, hoping that we wouldn't notice!
 We had to confront them about it, and ask them to use our original marble tiles instead.'

 A similar thing happened with the living room flooring idea.
 'The builders had put herringbone flooring down in a rather slapdash way, and it wasn't aligned properly, was all over the place and made the floor look cheap.'

 'We had to ask them to take the floor back up, and lay it down again, and line them up properly!
 Aside from that, it all went smoothly and the whole process took around six weeks.'